- Board Directive

 - Step II

 Any licensed employee submitting a grievance at Step II shall present a completed Licensed Employee Grievance form to his/her immediate supervisor.
 Grievance forms are available in the District’s Human Resources Department or online at the District’s Human Resources website.
-A copy of the grievance form shall be immediately forwarded by the supervisor to the District grievance officer, the appropriate District-level Administrator, and the Administrator of Human Resources.
-The District grievance officer shall then submit the issue in question to the employee agent group in writing.
-The employee agent group has the option of reviewing the issue and making a written response to the District grievance officer.
+A copy of the grievance form shall be immediately forwarded by the supervisor to the grievance officer, the appropriate District-level Administrator, and the Administrator of Human Resources.
+The grievance officer shall then submit the issue in question to the employee agent group in writing.
+The employee agent group has the option of reviewing the issue and making a written response to the grievance officer.

 - If the response (decision) does not resolve the grievance, the grievant may file the grievance at Step III.